 \section{Statistical Tests for Clique Generation}

-Let $k$ be the number of CSFs and $N$ the number of complete blocks (e.g., each block is a dataset/condition on which all $k$ methods are evaluated on the same metric).
-Within block $i\in\{1,\dots,N\}$, rank the methods so that \(r_{ij}\in\{1,\dots,k\}\) is the rank of method \(j\) (use mid-ranks for ties).
+Let $k$ be the number of CSFs and $N$ the number of complete blocks (e.g., each block is a dataset/condition on which all $k$ CSFs are evaluated on the same metric).
+Within block $i\in\{1,\dots,N\}$, rank the CSFs so that \(r_{ij}\in\{1,\dots,k\}\) is the rank of CSF \(j\) (use mid-ranks for ties).
 Define the average rank \(\bar R_j=\frac{1}{N}\sum_{i=1}^{N} r_{ij}\).
-The Friedman statistic tests the null \(H_0\): all methods are equivalent in distribution of ranks \citep{frechet1957distance,demvsar2006statistical}:
+The Friedman statistic tests the null \(H_0\): all CSFs are equivalent in distribution of ranks \cite{friedman1937use,demvsar2006statistical}:

 (optionally applying a standard tie correction within blocks).
-For finite samples, the Iman--Davenport \(F\)-approximation is recommended \citep{iman1980approximations}:
+For finite samples, the Iman--Davenport \(F\)-approximation is recommended \cite{iman1980approximations}: